vkuznets23/vkuznets23/README.md

 * One of my first major projects completed during the Hive mentorship program, where I handled everything—from design and frontend to backend and deployment.

 ### [Portfolio website](https://github.com/vkuznets23/portfolio.git) **(in progress)**
-* SAP built with React and deployed on Vercel
+* landing page, built with React and deployed on Vercel